 You must complete the appropriate percent of all courses attempted since the start of your enrollment in your current academic level (undergraduate, graduate, or professional).
 The completion percentage is calculated by dividing total hours earned by total hours attempted.

-It is also important to understand how specific grades and/or course types count toward your completion ratio.
+It is also important to understand how specific grades and/or course types count toward your completion percentage.

 The following grades count as attempted but not completed courses: